henryw374/blog/posts/logging-data.md

 # Logging from Library Code

 Log4j2 is a 'logging implementation' or 'backend'.
 Ideally one would write log statements against a logging abstraction, where log statements get channeled to whatever logging backend is in place.
 This is especially important when writing library code.
-Users of e.g. [Carmine](https://github.com/ptaoussanis/carmine) users will find logs coming via Timbre whether they like it or not.
+Users of e.g. [Carmine](https://github.com/ptaoussanis/carmine) will find logs coming via Timbre whether they like it or not.

 Looking at the options here, assuming we want to log data ofc, MuLog might be a choice.
 It has be made to plug into an [slf4j 1.x backend](https://gitlab.com/nonseldiha/slf4j-mulog), so surely can be made to plug into other things.